 6. Public Commentary not related to Hearing

-Judy Kulka – Speaks to having a good streaming system for those that can’t attend to review.
+Judy Kulka – Speaks to having a good YOU TUBE for those that can’t attend to review.
 B. Stridiron spoke to recent improvements to sound system and B. Cook’s continued efforts to improve.

 7. Approval of Minutes (M/S) B. Budros/J. Merchant motion to approve the minutes from June 8, 2021 and Special Planning Commission Meeting of June 23, 2021 as presented.
 No discussion.
 Motion passed 6-0.
-J. Kulka mentioned he was unable to obtain a recorded copy and the online video was unable to be heard.
+J. Kulka mentioned he was unable to obtain a recorded copy and the YOU TUBE was unable to be heard.

 8. Ongoing Reports